yanekyuk/ders/HUM102/Finals.md

 **Progress, Natural Selection**: The fittest get to live and those who get to live breed and those who get to breed make up the population which requires more resource.
 When resources are not enough, progress is halted.
 The survivors' variations pass to the next generation.

-**Non-anthropocentrism**: The Origin of Species diminishes the sets a framework to explain nature and natural life which we as humans are part of.
+**Man and the Universe**: The Origin of Species presents a perspective to study nature as a positive science.
+Also, the humankind is decentralized.

-**Social Darwinism**: The idea of natural selection then was modified to humans as artificial selection in which people sought to improve human race by eliminating the so-called the inferior (eugenics, Nazis)
+**Social Darwinism**: `Scientific Racism` The idea of natural selection then was modified to humans as artificial selection in which people sought to improve human race by eliminating the so-called the inferior (eugenics, Nazis)

+**Argument Style**: Variation under domestication, nature.
+He observes and then he support his argument with material proofs. *i.e.* the pidgeons

 #### "The Souls of Black Folk", Du Bois, 1903

 ```
-emancipation, slavery, double consciousness, veil, race consciousness, segregation, color line, being a problem, strife
+emancipation, slavery, double consciousness, veil, race consciousness, segregation, color line, being a problem, strife, dark host, black host
 ```

 **Emancipation**: from slavery didn't solve the the African-Americans' problems.
 They're still discriminated against.
 Du Bois argues that to emancipate themselves from this discrimination, they have accept their double consciousness of being American and Black at the same time.